 Amazingly, most people don’t have a clue what will actually make them feel better.
 Instead, they run to short-term fixes… sugar sprees, over-indulging in a bag of chips, or drinking one glass of wine that quickly turns into two or three glasses.
 They reach for an anesthetic rather than a rejuvenator.

 I certainly understand the urge to escape now and then.
 Some forms of escape can be very nourishing…a great book, getting a massage or drifting into the evening waiting for the sunset.

 But there are constructive, positive ways to unwind that do more than just mask your stress: They rejuvenate you—fill you up spiritually and return you to the world feeling stronger, calmer, and more in control.

 Here are 3 strategies to regroup, rejuvenate, and restore your soul…

-Cutting stress is one of the best weapons against midlife problems, and yoga provides the perfect combination of techniques to accomplish the job.
-By toning the nervous system and improving circulation, yoga exercise can pull you back from emotional plunges and rejuvenate your energy supply.
+Cutting stress is one of the best weapons against midlife problems, and stretching provides the perfect combination of techniques to accomplish the job.
+By toning the nervous system and improving circulation, a stretching routine can pull you back from emotional plunges and rejuvenate your energy supply.
 It clears your mind and puts your body at ease so that you can concentrate during the day and sleep at night.

 Certain postures affect the endocrine and reproductive systems, which can help balance erratic hormonal shifts and awaken the sex center.